• Courses

 I will not go into details on how to set up the actual ad campaign on Twitter.
 You can watch this video instead.

-Where can you find the sales/conversions data in the Twitter Ads interface?
+Where can you find the sales/conversion data in the Twitter Ads interface?

 You can find them by going to Campaigns > Ads Manager.
 Then in the list of all campaigns, switch metrics to Website Conversions.
 This is the place where you will find purchase data.